OokiTrade/contractsV2/scripts/dao-proposals/OOIP-9-itoken-collateral/README.md

 </div>

-# OOIP-4 DAO proposal to compensate bzrx victim of the hack
+# OOIP-9 DAO proposal to enable iToken to be used as collateral

 ## Introduction

-- This is the rebrand proposal
+- This proposal will enable iTokens to be used as a collateral when borrowing

 ## Proposal Calls

 1. TODO redeploy old staking to exit() vesting
-2. allocate funds for audit 40k$
-3. make Drypto and Suz bonus bigger
-4. Allocate funds for option strategy (5m$ total)
-5. TIDAL allocation 10k
-6. Allocate funds for Audit (40k$)
-7.
-8.
-9.
-10. Deploy and Enable Sweep Fees/ require price feed
-11. deploy iToken price feeds
-12. iToken as collateral

-13.

-# TODO 3,4, 5,6,7,8
+2. Upgrade iTokens